-"If it wasn't for her representation of the soil and water (conservation district), who knows the outcome?
+"If it wasn't for her representation of the (SWCD), who knows the outcome?
 She was so receptive.
-As a landowner you don't know what you're doing with proposals like this, so it's really important that you have a good working process."
-Restoration work involved disabling the drainage tile, removing the lift stations, and lining the levee - which relationship with the county said.
-"She literally walked us representative," Fillhouer through every step of the serves as an access road to part of the property - with rock riprap that protects it from wave action and muskrat damage.
+As a landowner you don't know what you're doing with proposals like this, so it's really important that you have a good working relationship with the county representative," Fillhouer said.
+"She literally walked us through every step of the process."

+Restoration work involved disabling the drainage tile, removing the lift stations, and lining the levee - which serves as an access road to part of the property - with rock riprap that protects it from wave action and muskrat damage.
 A rock-armored notch in the levee is designed to manage water levels in the restored wetland, and reconnect it to Wolf Creek.

-The wetland is expected to be fully restored this spring after the snowmelt.
+The wetland is expected to be fully restored this spring after snowmelt.
 Once that happens, the wetland will abut Rice County Road 1, which borders the north edge of the site.
 Grading against the south edge of the road protects it and the utility poles along the road from wetland impacts.